PineappleTwilight/opencode-antigravity-auth/README.md

 - **Account risk** — Providers may suspend or ban accounts
 - **No guarantees** — APIs may change without notice
 - **Assumption of risk** — You assume all legal, financial, and technical risks
+- **How licenses work** - You agree to abide by the restrictions outlined in this document and the MIT license

 ### Disclaimer